 - Performance Schedule.
 Provide a table of tasks and sub-tasks and the duration of performance of each in a Gantt or other suitably formatted chart. - References.
-List any relevant documents referenced. - 5.4.2.
+List any relevant documents referenced.

+5.4.2.
 Cost Proposal: The Cost Proposal should contain cost estimates sufficiently detailed for meaningful evaluation with a break-down of costs on an annual basis and by task.
+Note that dollar values in this Call include both direct and indirect costs.
 A narrative supporting the costs should also be included.
 The Cost Proposal does not have a page limit and may be provided in the applicant's preferred format.
 The Cost Proposal must be uploaded as a separate Portable Document File (PDF) compatible with Adobe Acrobat ® version 9.1 or earlier.
 A PDF is requested to ensure formatting remains consistent and appropriate.